joe-brothers/blog/content/posts/java-list-initialization/index.md

   .collect(Collectors.toList());
 ```

-S﻿tream collect methods converts Stream to Collection.
+Stream collect methods converts Stream to Collection.

-G﻿enerally, it creates mutable collections.
+Generally, it creates mutable collections.
 If you want to make immutable list, consider using `toUnmodifiableList()` method.